jd28/rollnw/lib/nw/render/README.md

 `lib/nw/render/viewer` is the preview/tooling bridge used by `mudl` and renderer tests.
-It owns preview-scene assembly, area visibility records, particle-owner binding, debug drawing, screenshots, and parity toggles.
+It owns preview-scene assembly, area visibility records, particle-owner binding, debug drawing, and screenshots.

 The viewer is not the production scene graph.
 It is where source adapters and common renderer contracts are exercised against real NWN/glTF data until a